 November 13, 2020 – In Florida, tens of thousands of newly eligible voters who were previously disenfranchised due to their criminal records turned out to the polls for the 2020 election.

 November 13, 2020 – Nearly 900,000.
 According to a new report, that’s how many Floridians who have completed all terms of incarceration and supervision but couldn’t vote this year because an undemocratic poll tax crafted by Gov. Ron DeSantis’and the Legislature’s GOP majority.

 November 11, 2020 – Green Thumb Industries Inc., a leading national cannabis consumer packaged goods company and owner of Rise™ retail stores, today announced it will open Rise Kendall, its 50th retail location, on November 18.
 Profits from the first day of sales will be donated to Florida Rights Restoration Coalition (FRRC)

 November 11, 2020 – Voter suppression has tarnished election processes in the United States for decades.
 Many were concerned that the 2020 election would be no different.
 In recent years, the most notorious cases of voter suppression centered around the southern states of Florida and the 2020 election superstar, Georgia.

 November 10, 2020 – Last week, many were bracing for a razor-thin election in Florida like the ones in 2018 and 2000.
-Some people feared that the eligibility of Florida’s newly enfranchised felons could be called into question.
+Some people feared that the eligibility of Florida’s newly enfranchised felons (returning citizens) could be called into question.